TheParadox/IX-Corps_website/README.md

 Work in-progress.

 ## Viewing the code:
-**WHILE the project is not open-source**, if you are new to laravel - take a look around to see how some of the features work.
+**WHILE the project is not freeware**, if you are new to laravel - take a look around to see how some of the features work.
 It should be noted that the database connections files are not included, for security reasons.

 ### URL Routing:
 Can be located in the "routes/web.php" file.